dkmnx/cc-glm-switcher/README.md

 ## Configuration Details

-When switching to GLM mode, the script creates this configuration:
+When switching to provider mode, the script creates this configuration:

 ```json
 {